Raedin24/School/L400/Sem 2/DCIT 400/Functions in Code.md

 - qk_scale: Scale factor for query-key interactions.

 ### 4. Merge_Block Class
 Description: Performs down-sampling and channel-wise normalization to prepare features for the subsequent transformer stage.
+Basically responsible for reducing the resolution and increasing the number of output channels
 Parameters:
 - dim: Dimension of the input feature vectors.
 - dim_out: Dimension of the output feature vectors.